Learning to Extract Rational Evidence via Reinforcement Learning for Retrieval-Augmented Generation: Experiment

-In real-world applications, RAG systems commonly suffer from data noise resulting from imperfect retrieval.
-To simulate this scenario, we randomly sample a certain number (\textit{i.e.,} 0, 2, 4, 6, and 8) of irrelevant passages for each test query, where each query is equipped with 5 retrieved relevant passages and sampled irrelevant passages.
-We experiment on the 1.5B model, and the experimental results are presented in Figure~\ref{fig:robust}.
-The results show that adding noise considerably degrades the performance of \textsc{FilCo}, while the performance degradation of \ours{} is relatively small, where the green line is always below the blue one.
-In particular, \ours{} with 8 irrelevant psgs outperforms \textsc{FilCo} without noise.
-In all, this fully verifies the robustness of \ours{} to noise.
+In real-world applications, RAG systems often suffer from data noise caused by imperfect retrieval.
+To simulate this scenario, we randomly sample a certain number (\textit{i.e.,} 0, 2, 4, 6, and 8) of irrelevant passages for each test query.
+Then, each query is paired with 5 retrieved relevant passages and sampled irrelevant passages.
+We experiment on the 1.5B model, and the results are presented in Figure~\ref{fig:robust}.
+The results show that adding noise considerably degrades the performance of \textsc{FilCo}, while the performance drop of \ours{} is relatively small, where the green line is always below the blue one.
+Particularly, \ours{} with 8 irrelevant passages (psgs) outperforms \textsc{FilCo} without noise.
+This fully manifests the robustness of \ours{} against noise.